 All candidates for the Ph.D. must submit a dissertation that exhibits mastery of the techniques of research and a distinct contribution to the field under investigation and study.
-The student's graduate committee must approve the dissertation topic, the outline, and the final submission.
-Dissertation research is subject to review and approval by the University's Institutional Review Board (IRB).
+The student's graduate committee must approve the dissertation topic, the outline, and both the initial and final submissions to the Library.
+Dissertation research is subject to review and approval by the University's Institutional Review Roard (IRR)

 The student must register for at least the minimum number of required dissertation/research hours (20), although some programs have been approved to require more.
-These hours may, at the discretion of the student's doctoral committee, include up to 6 credit hours of XXX 9913 Dissertation Seminar, a 3-hour course designed to assist students in starting and/or completing their dissertation.
-Students can take this course only if their department/program offers the Dissertation Seminar, and they earn a S or U grade.
+These hours may, at the discretion of the student's doctoral committee, include up to 6 credit hours of XXX 9913

+Dissertation Seminar, a 3-hour course designed to assist students in starting and/or completing their dissertation.
+Students can take this course only if their department/program offers the Dissertation Seminar, and they must earn a S grade to use the credit hours toward the dissertation credits requirement.
 Upon the final submission of the dissertation to Mitchell Memorial Library, the student is awarded credit for the required number of hours of dissertation/research, regardless of the actual number of hours earned.